Jasmine Flower

 Health Benefits

-- Contains compounds with potential anti-inflammatory properties
+- Contains compounds with anti-inflammatory and antimicrobial properties

 Buying Guide